estuary-ai/mangrove/README.md

 ### Selecting an LLM
 * ChatGPT: Refer to the [API Keys](https://github.com/estuary-ai/mangrove?tab=readme-ov-file#api-keys) section below for set up if you would like to use OpenAI
     * Flag: `--bot_endpoint openai`
-* Ollama: If you would like to use offline LLMs and have the VRAM to run them, you may use any LLMs from Ollama
+* Ollama: If you would like to use offline LLMs and have the VRAM to run them, you may consult the [Ollama](https://github.com/estuary-ai/mangrove?tab=readme-ov-file#ollama) section for set up instructions.
     * Flag: `--bot_endpoint ollama`

 ### Selecting a TTS module